 The Gulf of Mexico large marine ecosystem is geographically bound by the coasts of the United States in the north, Mexico in the southwest, and Cuba in the southeast.
-Yet, simple geographic boundaries do little to capture the connectivity of habitats, living marine resources, and the dynamic interplay among the biophysical and human activities along its shores and beyond.
+Yet, simple geographic boundaries do little to capture the dynamic interplay among the biophysical and human activities along its shores and beyond.
 The Gulf of Mexico large marine ecosystem is driven by the unique hydrography and bathymetry that define the movement of water into and out of the system.
 The Gulf itself is nourished, in part, by the freshwater inputs that nourish the system.
 It is also influenced by large scale water movements, such as the Loop Current, that move water throughout the Gulf as far as the Caribbean Sea through the Yucatan Straits and out to the Gulf Stream through the Straits of Florida.
-This dynamic movement of water and the life it contains creates a unique tapestry that defines the productive ability of the Gulf and requires that we begin to synthesize our knowledge to adopt a more holistic view of the system that explicitly includes this complexity and connectivity.

-Both human activities and natural processes continue to drive changes within the Gulf of Mexico large marine ecosystem.
-These changes have the potential to diminish the ability of the both the human and natural communities to thrive.
+This dynamic movement of water and the life it contains creates a unique tapestry that defines the productive ability of the Gulf and requires that we synthesize our knowledge to adopt a more holistic view of the system that explicitly includes this complexity and connectivity.
+Both human activities and natural processes continue to drive changes, which have the potential to diminish the ability of the both the human and natural communities to thrive.
 Stressors such as continued energy exploration, the procession of climate change, coastal developments, alterations in hydrology, and many others continue to impact the system and can hinder its ability adapt and function at healthy levels.
-Therefore, it is of paramount importance that we develop a baseline that describes the system in a meaningful and actionable manner then continuously monitor the system in a manner that allows us to detect and respond to these changes over time.
+It is of paramount importance that we develop a baseline that describes the system in a meaningful and actionable manner then continuously monitor the system in a manner that allows us to detect and respond to these changes over time.